rust-lang/lang-team/src/meetings.md

 The lang team has several standing meetings.
 The current timing for these can be found on the [lang team calendar](./calendar.html).
-We generally record our public meetings and post the recordings in our [YouTube playlist] (along with automatically created subtitles).
-We also publish notes and minutes in written form in this github repository.
+We publish notes and minutes in written form in this github repository.

+Dy default, our triage and design meetings are not recorded, in order to encourage engagement from a broad audience.
+We may record certain design meetings, evaluated on a case-by-case basis, and only with the agreement of all participants.
+Any intention to record a design meeting will be established at that time that meeting is scheduled during the monthly planning meeting and included in the blog post announcing the upcoming meetings.

+Our [YouTube playlist] has recordings of some of our past meetings (along with automatically created subtitles).

 [youtube playlist]: https://www.youtube.com/playlist?list=PL85XCvVPmGQg-gYy7R6a_Y91oQLdsbSpa